2025-09-05

 Leave Public Networks turned off

 In "All Networks", many articles recommend turning off 'Password Protected Sharing'.
-I do not recommend this.
+This is risky and not recommended, no matter what other people say.

 From the DOS command Prompt, type these commands, all on one line: